syncfusion-content/xamarin.android-docs/xamarin-android/SfPdfViewer/Select-And-Copy-Text.md

 ### How to handle the click event of the menu item?

 The [TextSelectionMenuItemClicked](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.SfPdfViewer.Android.TextSelectionMenu.html#Syncfusion_SfPdfViewer_Android_TextSelectionMenu_TextSelectionMenuItemClicked) event is raised when any menu item is clicked.
-While perforiming the intended operation when a menu item is clicked, the selected text can be obtained as described in the [above](https://help.syncfusion.com/xamarin-android/sfpdfviewer/select-and-copy-text#how-to-acquire-selected-text) section.
+While performing the intended operation when a menu item is clicked, the selected text can be obtained as described in the [above](https://help.syncfusion.com/xamarin-android/sfpdfviewer/select-and-copy-text#how-to-acquire-selected-text) section.

 {% tabs %}
 {% highlight c# %}